matrix-org/matrix-spec-proposals/proposals/2233-unauthed-capabilities-endpoint.md

 whether or not the server supports them, but consolidating them into a single API potentially reduces our API surface significantly.

+Another solution to this problem is to have the existing `/capabilities` endpoint return public information when no authentication is attempted, and user-specific information when authentication is provided.
+This is certainly functionally valid, however conceptually it's a little complicated to have an API return different success states based on whether you've authenticated yourself or not.
+In addition, none of the rest of the Matrix API currently does this, so it may not be the best idea to introduce here.

 ## Conclusion

 Adding an unauthenticated version of the `/capabilities` API gives servers